 The first thing to check if your hot water is too hot is to adjust the temperature dial on the water heater’s front.
 Wait an hour before rechecking the temperature.
 If this doesn’t change the temperature at all, there is a problem.

 Don’t stress it!
 And definitely, don’t play plumber and try to fix it yourself by taking apart your hot water system!
-Your best course of action is to call in the expert plumbers.
-And while you’re waiting for professional work, you can follow our Troubleshooting Guide for hot water problems.
+Your best course of action is to call in the expert plumbers for a hot water service.
+And while you’re waiting for professional work, you can follow our Troubleshooting Guide for hot water issues.
 Yup, you got that right.
-Your hot water system not dispensing hot water isn’t the only scenario where your hot water system has gone loco.
+Your hot water heater not dispensing hot water isn’t the only scenario where your hot water system has gone loco.